kanewallmann/Dreambooth-Stable-Diffusion/README.md

 Once that's done, click on the `Dreambooth-Ion-Cannon` directory in the filepath to navigate back to that directory.

-Now you're going to access the code that actually trains Stable Diffusion with your likeness and punts out images per prompts that I've found work well.
+Now you're going to access the code that actually trains Stable Diffusion with the likeness of the subject and punts out images per prompts that I've found work well.

 Click on `dreambooth_ion_cannon.ipynb`: a new tab will open.